 Nutrients are essential for growing our food and supporting a healthy ecosystem.
 However, excess phosphorus entering Lake Erie contributes to the formation of harmful algal blooms and low-oxygen “dead zones,” which can be dangerous for fish, wildlife, pets and people.

 Maumee River at Toledo, Ohio, September 25, 2017.
 Photo by Toledo Aerial Media.

-ErieStat is an online tool that tracks total and dissolved phosphorus entering Lake Erie’s western and central basins from selected tributaries.
-These trends appear under the “Results” menu.
-ErieStat also shares information on the strategies and investments intended to achieve the shared goal of phosphorus reduction in western and central Lake Erie.
+ErieStat is an online tool that tracks total and dissolved phosphorus entering Lake Erie’s western and central basins from selected tributaries (rivers).
+This information appears under the “Results” menu.
+ErieStat also shares the strategies and investments intended to achieve the shared goal of phosphorus reduction in western and central Lake Erie.

 Why Lake Erie Matters

 Estimates indicate that algal blooms could cost the Canadian Lake Erie basin economy $272 million annually.
 In the U.S., the economic impact of the 2011 bloom resulted in an estimated cost of $71 million (IJC).

 Major cities depend on Lake Erie for drinking water, recreation and commerce.